fhildeb/lukso-node-guide/6-blockchain-clients/README.md

 ## 6.4 Supported Clients

+As of version `0.6.0` of the LUKSO CLI, the following clients are officially supported:

+- **Execution Clients:** Geth, Erigon
+- **Consensus Clients:** Prysm, Lighthouse
+- **Validator Clients:** Prysm

+#### Geth

+#### Erigon

+Erigon is designed to be a more efficient and faster version of Geth.
+It achieves this efficiency through several optimizations:

+- **Database Schema**: Erigon uses a more optimized database schema that reduces the amount of data that needs to be stored.
+- **State Trie Pruning**: Erigon implements more aggressive state trie pruning, which means it removes more unnecessary data from the state trie.
+- **Data Compression**: Erigon uses advanced data compression techniques to reduce the size of stored blockchain data.
+- **Code Optimization**: Erigon includes various code-level optimizations that make it run more efficiently, requiring less storage and processing power.

+> If you want to run your node as a validator, make sure to choose the Prysm consensus client as it is the only supported validator client right now.

 #### Storage Comparison

 As [analysed by QuickNode](https://www.quicknode.com/guides/infrastructure/node-setup/ethereum-full-node-vs-archive-node/), [declared by Ledgerwatch](https://github.com/ledgerwatch/erigon), and [crawled by YCharts](https://ycharts.com/indicators/ethereum_chain_full_sync_data_size), the used storage of the clients for the Ethereum Blockchain as of of March 2023 can be estimated around these numbers: